Call now for addiction support(877) 648-4288

 You enable someone when you support their addiction, directly or indirectly.
 Do you financially support your loved one who refuses to enter treatment?
 Do you allow them to live with you?
 When addiction interferes with their ability to complete responsibilities on their own, do you buy them groceries or help them with their responsibilities?
 Covering up for a loved one’s addiction is also another form of enabling.
 Perhaps you make excuses for your loved one’s absences at work, school, or family events.

-When you stop enabling someone with an addiction, they have the opportunity to fully face their consequences of their behavior.
+When you stop enabling someone with an addiction, they have the opportunity to fully face the consequences of their behavior.
 You force them to have to work harder to sustain their habits, which might compel them to decide to start treatment.
 Without your help, your loved one may begin to realize how much power their addiction has over all aspects of their life.

-6. Offer your Support
+6. Offer Your Support

 Even if your loved one initially resists treatment, it is important to let them know that when they are ready, you are available to give them support.
 Providing your loved one with educational materials on treatment centers is an excellent way to help them learn more about what addiction treatment entails.
 By showing support consistently and maintaining healthy boundaries, you allow your loved one to know that when they are ready, help is available.